coryan/gee-h/README.md

-# gee-h
+# Gee-H

 A C++14 client library for `etcd` leader election.

 ## Status

-This library is work in progress, I am splitting the code from [JayBeams](https://github.com/coryan/jaybeams/) to a separate project.
+This library is work in progress, I have a working prototype in a separate project ([JayBeams](https://github.com/coryan/jaybeams/)) which I will be migrating to Gee-H.

 ## Install